 In State Fiscal Year 2008-09, New York State Personal Income Tax Receipts totaled approximately \$36.8 billion.
-The First Quarterly Update to the 2009-10 Financial Plan estimates that total New York State Personal Income Tax Receipts (net of refunds to taxpayers but before deposits to the STAR Fund) will decrease by 2.0 percent to \$36.1 billion in 2009-10.
+The 2009-10 Enacted Budget Financial Plan estimates that total New York State Personal Income Tax Receipts (net of refunds to taxpayers but before deposits to the STAR Fund) will increase by 1.1 percent to \$37.2 billion in 2009-10.

 Total State personal income tax receipts (as distinguished from New York State Personal Income Tax Receipts as defined herein and presented in the table above) estimates are based on the State personal income tax liability estimated by the State Division of the Budget ("DOB") for each of the relevant tax years and the patterns of receipts and refunds for each tax year.
 Such tax year liability estimates are, in turn, based largely on forecasts of State adjusted gross income, with adjustments made for legislative changes (see "-General History of the State Personal Income Tax" above) that will affect each year's tax liability.
-The level of total State personal income tax receipts is necessarily dependent upon economic and demographic conditions in the State, and therefore there can be no assurance that historical data with respect to total State personal income tax in New York in 1960, total personal income tax receipts have fallen five times on a year-over-year basis, in 1964-65, 1971-72, 1977-78, 1990-91 and 2002-03.
+The level of total State personal income tax receipts is necessarily dependent upon economic and demographic conditions in the State, and therefore there can be no assurance that historical data with respect to total State personal income tax receipts will be indicative of future receipts.
+Since the institution of the modern income tax in New York in 1960, total personal income tax receipts have fallen five times on a year-over-year basis, in 1964-65, 1971-72, 1977-78, 1990-91 and 2002-03.